ventus-ag/docs/_docs/tutorials/Istio.md

 {: .no_toc }
 ---

-{% include alert.html type="info" title="What is Istio?" content="Istio - It is a service mesh that placed into existing distributed applications.
+{% include alert.html type="info" title="What is Istio?" content="It is a service mesh that placed into existing distributed applications.
 Istio includes APIs that let it integrate into any logging platform, or telemetry or policy system and lets you successfully, and efficiently, run a distributed microservice architecture, and provides a uniform way to secure, connect, and monitor microservices." %}

-{% include alert.html type="info" title="Goal of this tutorial" content="In this tutorial we will install Istio in Kubernetes, deploy the Bookinfo application used to demonstrate various Istio features and getting access to observabiliti console for Istio - Kiali." %}
+{% include alert.html type="info" title="Goal of this tutorial" content="In this tutorial we will install Istio in Kubernetes, deploy the Bookinfo application used to demonstrate various Istio features and getting access to observability console for Istio - Kiali." %}

 ## Table of contents
 {: .no_toc .text-delta }